knightsUCF/CarRacing/Log.md

+# YouTube Trailer

+We will need a YouTube trailer to show people in our press kit.
+So once we reach out to a YouTuber or Streamer, we want to include the YouTube link to the trailer, so they can immediately check out the gameplay and decide if that's something they are interested in.

 # Neon Palmwave Scene

 We want to do a scene with palm trees, and then neon lights, like in the synthwave videos.